Dhaval-loncha/Expanse-Tracker/README.md

 ## 🌟 Features:
 - **Expense Tracking**: Easily log and track your daily expenses.
 - **Categories**: Categorize expenses to gain insights into spending patterns.
-- **User Authentication**: Secure login and registration using JWT-based authentication.
 - **Expense Reports**: Generate reports to visualize your spending.
 - **Responsive Design**: Fully responsive UI to provide a seamless experience across all devices.